-It’s no secret, administering an estate is rarely ever simple or straightforward.
-Whether it’s an intestate estate, there are missing beneficiaries or overseas assets to be repatriated, various complexities can arise that each come with their own risks or challenges.
+It’s no secret that administering an estate is rarely straightforward.
+Whether it’s an intestate estate, there are missing beneficiaries, or overseas assets need to be repatriated, various complexities can arise that each come with their own risks and challenges.

-Let’s explore each of the 10 key stages of the estate administration process, outline some of the risks that may arise and review some possible solutions you can consider to mitigate your risks.
+Let’s explore each of the 10 key stages of the estate administration process, outline some of the risks that may arise, and review some possible solutions you can consider to mitigate risk.

 1. Determining whether it is an intestate or testate estate

 Usually, one of the first questions asked when presented with a new estate to be administered is whether there is a Will.
 This helps to determine whether the rules of intestacy apply or not.